Does showing up to the hearing matter?

 The system is designed for public participation — people can attend hearings to support or object to applications.
 But:

-- 95% of hearings have neither applicant nor objectors present
+- About 92% of recorded hearings (4,784 of 5,226) have neither applicant nor objectors present

 - When people do attend, it's overwhelmingly applicants (who boost approval) rather than objectors